 Picking the best tasting pickles, jams and jellies.

 Our judges will leave with big full bellies.

 Provide your recipe, attached to the jar.

 Winners in each category will be far from par.

 So submit your best and hope you win.

 The judging will begin promptly at ten!!

 Many residents share fond memories of harvesting and preserving food as children and young adults.
 Says Southern Plantation resident Nancy Williams:

 “I am so delighted to hand down my mother’s easy recipe for homemade jelly.
 I am one of 8 children so my mother had a full garden of fruits and vegetables to assist with the amount of food we needed with such a large family.
 I had 5 brothers and they were the ones to go pick from the garden.
 My mother would not let the girls go without my brothers as there were bad snakes in and around our garden.
 My favorite jelly was my mother’s blackberry and grape jelly and I am looking forward to making it and entering it into the contest!”

-For more information about this event and the traditions at Southern Plantation, or to learn more about a Senior Lifestyle community in your area, please visit our website.
+For more information about this event and the traditions at Southern Plantation, or to learn more about a Senior Lifestyle community in your area, please visit the Senior Lifestyle website.
 If you happen to be in the Loganville area on August 19th, stop in for a music, food, and some traditional fun!